-AEMO represents the wind resource available in each REZ in two tranches, to represent the resource quality differences that are observed in the mesoscale data:
+AEMO represents the wind resource available in each REZ in two tranches, to represent the resource quality differences that are observed in the mesoscale data.
+Representative profiles are developed by averaging the wind resource across multiple sites that fall within each tranche.